miahanhnguyen/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi.md

-## A. Based off the 8 sample customers provided in the sample from the subscriptions table, write a brief description about each customer’s onboarding journey.
+## A. A brief description about each customer’s onboarding journey based off the 8 sample customers provided in the sample from the subscriptions table.
+- Customer usually started with the trial plan which was free (price = 0.00)
+- After the trial period (7 days), majority of customers upgraded to basic monthly plan ($9.90)
+- 1 customer in this summary (id = 2) upgraded to pro annual right after the trial period ($199.00)
+- 1 customer (id = 8) upgraded to pro monthly (19.90) 2 months after basic monthly plan

 ````sql
     SELECT s.customer_id, s.start_date, p.plan_name, p.price
     FROM subscriptions s